Russ Harvey Consulting - Computer and Internet Services

 Google Also Ignores Your Privacy

-If you have a Gmail account and use Google Chrome as your default browser, then you've already given up much of your privacy, particularly if you're signed into your Google Account while browsing.
+If you have a Gmail account or use Google Chrome as your default browser, then you've already given up much of your privacy, particularly if you're signed into your Google Account while browsing.

 Your Data “In the Cloud”